EdwardAThomson/ai-adoption/Summaries/Consulting_Firm_AI_Adoption_Frameworks.md

 *Document Status:* High-level summary based on public whitepapers, reports, and secondary analyses.
 This is **for comparison and context only**, not a replication of any firm’s proprietary IP.

+There is also an AI-powered summary video on YouTube: [Consulting Firm AI Adoption Frameworks](https://youtu.be/sO2JjcGNTXo)

 ---

 ## Purpose